Pesquisa-UFCAT/parepy/quickStart_.md

     return [r_0, r_1], [s_0, s_1], [g_0, g_1]
 ```
 <p align="justify">
-See more details in following sections.
+See more details in following sections and verify how to can PAREpy in your problem.
 </p>

 <h1>Reference list</h1>